Family and Couples Therapy Training and Narrative Therapy Courses

 This academic year long course, known as “Intensive”, is a post graduate certificate program in couple and family therapy.
 It provides foundational training in the use of a flexible, replicable, practical, transtheoretical systemic model.
 The in depth training supports socially just relational work.
 Originally developed at the Family Institute of Cambridge in 1974, Therapy Training Boston has been offering this Certificate in Couple and Family Therapy since 2009 when FIC closed.
 We teach important, enduring ideas and add dynamic new developments in the field.

-This couples therapy course is facilitated by Liz Brenner, LICSW, with monthly guest presenters
+This couples therapy course is facilitated by Liz Brenner, LICSW, with monthly guest presenters who are internationally known masters of their craft

-Dates: One Wednesday evening per month from November 2025-May 2026; 6:45pm-9:35pm Eastern Time (find your local time)
+Dates: One Wednesday evening per month from November 2026-May 2027; 6:45pm-9:35pm Eastern Time (find your local time)

 Location: Live on Zoom